deislabs/yo-wasm/README.md

 **This generator is currently work in progress.
 You cannot yet install it using npm.**
-If you would like to try it, you can clone the repo and run `npm link` to hook it up to Yeoman so that you can run `yo wasm-oci`.
+If you would like to try it, you can clone the repo and run `npm run compile && npm link` to hook it up to Yeoman so that you can run `yo wasm-oci`.
 Or let us know so that we're motivated to get it ready for a proper release!

 ## Installation